 Zoning ordinances can be a major hurdle for land developers, commercial real estate investors, and construction contractors.
 But, despite how frustrating permits might be at times, they are there to serve a vital purpose to the community.

-When it comes down to it, local governments put zoning regulations in place to keep commercial and residential land uses separate.
+When it comes down to it, local governments put zoning regulations in place to keep commercial and residential asset uses separate.
 Land use regulations, zoning permits, and building permits are all related, but the roles they play in commercial real estate often get confused.

 When Do You Need a Zoning Permit?

 Determining when you need a zoning permit versus a building permit can be confusing to anyone new to commercial real estate development.
 An experienced developer knows that a zoning permit is the first step you take in the building process.
 Builders need to acquire zoning permits before they apply for a building permit.

 In some municipalities, zoning permits are built into the building permit application process.
 Regardless, they must always come first so the regulatory authorities can determine if your plans fit into the zoning code of a particular region.

 Zoning permits aren’t always just for new construction.
 A permit can also be necessary when altering an existing property.
 Here are some other instances in which you may need to acquire a permit.

 - Adding or altering signage.

 - Altering the height or blueprints of a building.

 - Significantly altering the exterior of a building.